Skip to main content

 Speak to an independent senior consultant about your project

 About this guide.
-Written and reviewed by senior consultants at Elements Surveying Group — the UK's Fastest-Growing Independent Asbestos Consultancy, with over 20 years of expertise advising commercial and residential duty holders across England and Wales, from Leeds southwards.
+Written and reviewed by senior consultants at Elements Surveying Group — the UK's Independent Asbestos Consultancy, with over 20 years of expertise advising commercial and residential duty holders across England and Wales, from Leeds southwards.
 We do not undertake removal, so our advice is conflict-free.
 Last reviewed .

 This is general guidance and does not replace site-specific advice from a competent person.
 For an independent view on your property, please contact us.